 This photograph, one of the last taken before Rozalia died, is one of Jadzia’s most treasured.
 It was Christmas and, as usual, her father had come in from work a fraction too late to have seen Father Christmas, who visited their home before the traditional wigilia on Christmas Eve.

-“Janek loved horses and we were enthralled with it.
-As a memento our father arranged someone to take the family photograph.
-They covered the horse’s bieguny [rockers] with snow.
+“We were enthralled with it.
+As a memento, our father arranged someone to take the family photograph.
+They covered the horse’s bieguny (rockers) with snow.
 Father gave Jan the reins instead of me, because he was a boy, and I was cross.”

 The little boy against the fence to the left of Stanisław and Rozalia at the back of the photograph, was a German neighbour’s son.
 Stanisław’s ability to read people and situations made him suspect that German family of informing on him and others.
-He did not want to alert the German family, so remained friendly, but warned his children, “be careful, be careful,” when playing with their children.
+He did not want to alert the German family, so remained friendly, but warned his children to “be careful” when playing with their children.

-Jadzia knew as soon as she saw German soldiers in her street in September 1939 that they were looking for her father:
+As soon as she saw German soldiers in their street in September 1939, Jadwiga suspected that they were looking for her father:

 … once the Russians came in—as if you cut it with a knife—shops did not open the next day… because the Russians took everything to Russia.

-“I was out, going to the dairy [shop] and I heard, ‘brrr, brrr, brrr’—motorcyclists.
+“I was out, going to the dairy (shop) and I heard, ‘brrr, brrr, brrr’—motorcyclists.
 They stopped at the shops, opened their book and in German were confirming [from a map] this there and this there.
 I got such a fright, they seemed to know everything.
-They were looking for that German family but the numbers weren’t quite right because of a large open section that had not been built on.
+They were looking for that German family, but the [house] numbers weren’t quite right because of a large open section that had not been built on.

-“We were number 16 and they were 20-something and [later] there was a thump at the door and they came marching in—they were so organised, the Germans—and saluted us, said thank-you and asked after that number… Stepmother took them.
+“We were number 16 and they were 20-something and [later] there was a thump at the door and [the soldiers] came marching in—they were so organised, the Germans—and saluted us, said thank-you and asked after that number… Stepmother took them.
 That German family was supplying information, and my father knew.